rcrowther/django-category-collection/README.rst

 Remember, a taxonomy container can perform many tasks.
 It may model a family tree.
 It may organise collections of photographs.
 Or it may run a menu system.

-Let's say the taxonomy is runs a menu system (this gives me a chance to show some methods visually).
+Let's say the taxonomy runs a menu system (this gives me a chance to show some methods visually).
 Personally, if the menu system was very simple, I'd not use a taxonomy---I'd put the navigation bar in a template.
 But if people need to change the menus, or the menu system becomes deep, or needs maintaining by others, you may consider a taxonomy.

 So you build a taxonomy, and the structure you have reflects the data you have.
 It may look like this,